-General and administrative expenses increased in the six months ended June 30, 2014 compared to the six months ended June 30, 2013 due to a \$2.4 million increase in stock-based compensation costs, \$0.6 million of increased legal and accounting fees associated with the audit of our financial statements and corporate costs in advance of our initial public offering and additional payroll-related costs.
-Personnel costs and stock-based compensation costs were higher in the six months ended June 30, 2014 compared to the same period in 2013 due to increased headcount.
+General and administrative expenses increased by \$2.9 million in 2013 as compared to 2012 primarily due to a \$1.2 million increase in stock-based compensation costs, \$0.8 million of legal fees associated with patent filings and maintenance and \$0.5 million of additional personnel costs.
+Personnel costs and stock-based compensation costs were higher in 2013 due to increased headcount and a full year of expenses in 2013, compared to only four months in 2012.